Kansas State vs. Kansas NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Kansas State and its opponents have combined for 56.5 points or more just one time this season.
+- Kansas State and its opponents have combined for 56.5 points or more only one time this season.

-- The two teams combine to score 43.3 points per game, 13.2 less than the over/under in this contest.
+- The two teams combine to score 43.3 points per game, 13.2 less than the total in this contest.

 - These two squads surrender a combined 66.8 points per game, 10.3 more than this contest's over/under.